 With the cost of HBM and the liquid cooling, and the fact it's an older and rarer generation of hardware, the Fury X is simply going to be expensive.
 It was way cheaper than this last month, so if you really want one, wait for prices to go back down.

 We've talked about the cost of HBM and it's silicon interposer, and how it could easily push the manufacturing cost of AMD's Fiji into the $400+ range.
 Anything less and they're probably losing money (or at least not making any).
-If you want a compact card that's still fast, though, the Nano may be worth a look.
+Plus, AMD will have cheaper, and more powerful cards, coming soon.

-Radeon's new budget card is a mere $107AR for the 4GB version and $80 for the 2GB version at the moment.
+AMD's new budget card is a mere $100AR for the 4GB version and $70 for the 2GB version at the moment.
 The specs won't blow your mind, but you won't find another new card this cheap if you just need something passable for a budget rig.

 In our guide to the best graphics card we’ve detailed the four best GPUs in terms of the overall champion, the best high-end GPU, and the best value, and best budget gaming video card.
 We've listed those above already, and with the exception of the budget offering they're all new cards that regularly go out of stock.
 Here's the real-time pricing for each (assuming our pricing engine can find any in stock):